• Skip to primary navigation

 homemade pizza with store bought dough

-Here’s an easy trick to allow the dough plenty of time to rise.
-Set it near a window or wrap it in a kitchen towel and set it on the counter.
+I like to set rising dough near a window or wrap it in a kitchen towel and set it on the counter.
 If you’re short on time, use a kitchen towel straight out of the dryer – a little heat will help.

 Here’s another trick.
 If you’re making pizza at home soon after buying ingredients at the store, let the pre-made dough sit by a sunny car window on the ride home.
 Growing up, that’s what my mom always did.